Strobesstrobes

 What is DAST?

 DAST, or Dynamic Application Security Testing, is an automated tool that probes a running web application from the outside, no source code required.
 Scanners like OWASP ZAP, Burp Suite's scanner, and Nuclei send crafted requests and watch responses for signs of known vulnerability classes: reflected XSS, SQL injection patterns, missing security headers, and misconfigurations.
+Its strength is automation and CI/CD fit; you can run it on every build to catch regressions cheaply.

 What is penetration testing?